 French is one of those languages that people seem to either love or hate.
 It’s said to be beautiful, or difficult to master.
 It’s also one of the most useful languages to spend your time learning.
 Then, why do so many people put off learning it?
 Here’s one reason, and some tips to conquer it and start learning French now!

 French is what’s known as a megalanguage — a language that has more than 1 million mother-tongue speakers, and that’s just the start.
-In fact, according to a 2014 quantitative study by the Organisation internationale de la Francophonie, there are roughly 274 million French speakers, 212 million of which use the language daily, and 62 million of whom use it as a second language.
+In fact, according to the Organisation Internationale de la Francophonie, there are roughly 274 million French speakers, 212 million of which use the language daily, and 62 million of whom use it as a second language.
 French is a versatile bridge-language, too, allowing you to communicate in dozens of countries where the primary language may be less accessible.

 So what holds us back from learning French?
 Having learned French myself, I think a lot of it comes from the need to feel confident about it — whether it’s confidence about learning the verbs, pronunciation, or simply how to get started.
 With this in mind, I’ve put together some practical tips for learning French with confidence.